calesce/redux-slider-monitor/README.md

 Fire off some Redux actions.
 Use the slider to navigate between the state changes.

-Click the play/pause icons (or spacebar) to watch the state changes over time, or drag the slider to jump to a specific state.
+Click the play/pause buttons (or spacebar) to watch the state changes over time, or step backward or forward in state time with the left/right arrow buttons (or keys).

 ### Running Examples